andrewcbuensalida/pyspark-airflow-docker-mit-module-19/Activity 19.2 Loading Data into a Spark Docker/instructions.md

 Provide a screenshot to show that you successfully ran the command to load the departuredelays.csv file into a Python dataframe.

 From the PySpark interface, run an SQL query to find rows where the distance is greater than 1,000.
 Order by the distance in descending order and only show the first 10 records.
-Select the distance, origin, and destination columns as follows: spark.sql("""SELECT distance, origin, destination FROM delays_table WHERE distance > 1000 ORDER BY distance DESC""").show(10)
+Select the distance, origin, and destination columns as follows:
+`spark.sql("""SELECT distance, origin, destination FROM delays_table WHERE distance > 1000 ORDER BY distance DESC""").show(10)`

 Provide a screenshot to show that you successfully ran the SQL query and selected the correct columns (distance, origin, and destination).

 From the PySpark interface, run an SQL query to find rows where the delay is > 120 AND ORIGIN = ‘SFO’ and DESTINATION = ‘ORD’ ORDER BY delay DESC.
 Only show the first 10 records.

+`spark.sql("""SELECT * FROM delays_table WHERE delay > 120 AND origin = 'SFO' AND destination = 'ORD' ORDER BY delay DESC""").show(10)`

 Provide a screenshot to show that you successfully ran the SQL query with the correct rows.